AdamSkuse/cheat-sheets/Node-gulp-frontend-dev.md

 N.B. this cheat sheet skips the use of modernizr and measures for dealing with SVG files.
 It also skips info on Git / Github, as I was already familiar with these at the time of doing the course.

+Also, be careful if copying-and-pasting code snippets from this doc, as many of the quote marks are encoded as 'curly', so will throw errors if not fixed.

 You can read my thoughts on the course itself at http://adamskuse.com/blog/coding/2017/05/22/thoughts-on-git-a-web-developer-job-udemy-course-by-brad-schiff/